Thibaut-Mouton/react-spring-messenger-project/README.md

 * Luke
 * Steve
 ```
-Be sure that no other app is running on port 3000, 9090 or 3306
+Warning : Be sure that no other app is running on port 3000, 9090 or 3306
 ```

 # Project development set up